-(d) How this administrative regulation currently assists or will assist in the effective administration of the statutes:

-(2) If this is an amendment to an existing administrative regulation, provide a brief summary of:

-(a) How the amendment will change this existing administrative regulation:
+- (d) How this administrative regulation currently assists or will assist in the effective administration of the statutes: - (2) If this is an amendment to an existing administrative regulation, provide a brief summary of: - (a) How the amendment will change this existing administrative regulation:

 For school year 2021-2022 only, this administrative regulation provides for an exception to inperson attendance for students subject to quarantine or isolation due to the COVID-19 pandemic when districts provide instructional services in accordance with KRS 158.060.
 Under current law, such students would be considered absent and receive no instructional services and districts would lose funding for these students.
+Technical amendments were also made updating the citation to KRS 156.160 and KRS 157.350(4)(c).